mvolkmann/blog/src/swift.md

     // A "memberwise initializer" is automatically supplied.
     // Writing this yourself enables doing more
-    // than just assigning property values.
+    // than just assign property values.
     init(x: Double, y: Double) {
         // self. is only needed here because there is a
         // parameter name with the same name as the property being set.